Flashlights Unlimited Home Products Without Equal - Service Beyond Compare Flashlights Unlimited Products

 specific advantages and disadvantages, but all of them have a limited storage life.

-the oldest "dry battery" technology for flashlights, and they have been around for many
+"Heavy Duty" batteries, are the oldest "dry battery" technology for flashlights, and they

-(run time).
-Carbon batteries exhibit a typical initial shelf life of just one to three years,
+exhibit typical initial shelf lives of just one to three years, depending on the battery size

 The more expensive alkaline batteries utilize a more modern technology (popularized